 Founded in 1988, the Joseph Wharton Scholars program is designed to emphasize the importance of scholarly research and the liberal arts and sciences within the framework of a business education.
 Students in the program are required to take scholars courses both in Wharton and outside of Wharton (in the College of Arts & Sciences, Nursing, and/or Engineering), engage in a significant research project, and participate in a variety of academic, career-oriented, and social activities.

 The JWS program is the Wharton component of the Penn-wide Benjamin Franklin Scholars (BFS) program, through which students gain access to BFS Seminars.
-In addition to the course requirements, students must graduate with a minimum cumulative GPA of 3.40.

 Program Requirements

-Single-degree students must complete at least seven course units (CUs):
+Students must complete at least seven course units (CUs):

-- WH 1508: Evaluating Evidence
+- WH 1508: Evaluating Evidence (1 CU)

 - ACCT 2110: Tax Policy and Practice in the Philadelphia Community